Energy Efficiency Solutions In Mexico

 One year later, as part of the energy reform, the Energy Transition Law of 2015 was enacted.
 This was a critical piece toward a comprehensive long-term plan for energy efficiency.

-Through this Law, the government set for the first-time energy intensity goals.
-It established targets for a 1.9% reduction in final energy consumption intensity from 2016 to 2030, and a 3.7% reduction from 2031 to 2050.
-It also mandates the establishment of a road map to accomplishing the goals at a national level.
+Through this Law, the government set energy intensity goals for the first time.
+It established targets for a 1.9% reduction in final energy consumption intensity from 2016 to 2030 and a 3.7% reduction from 2031 to 2050.
+It also mandates the establishment of a roadmap to accomplish the goals at the national level.
 The first Roadmap was published in January 2017, containing 66 energy efficiency actions, a financial fund, technical resources, and a timeline.

 We Have a Positive Outlook Over the Next 12 to 18 Months

-Mexico has taken the first steps to achieve its energy savings goals.
-It has set up policies, allocated resources, and established strategies.
-It has reinforced relationships with the private sector and strengthened collaboration with international agencies.
-Mexico has become a great market to implement energy efficiency solutions and technologies.
+Mexico has taken the first steps to achieve its energy savings goals by establishing policies, allocating resources, and implementing strategies.
+It has also reinforced relationships with the private sector and strengthened collaboration with international agencies.
+As a result, Mexico has become a significant market for implementing energy efficiency solutions and technologies.

 Our Energy Efficiency Assessments begin with our consultants analyzing historical energy consumption and identifying trends or ways to optimize energy spending.
-We meet with building/facility staff and management about the strategy of the facility or plant, which allows us to make thorough recommendations on ways to lower the energy footprint.
+We meet with building/facility staff and management to discuss the facility's or plant's strategy, enabling us to provide thorough recommendations on reducing the energy footprint.
 Please contact a consultant today to learn more about our energy efficiency and LEED solutions.